toxygen-project/toxygen/docs/plugin_api.md

 About import:

 import statement will not work in case you import module that wasn't previously imported by main program and user use precompiled binary.
-It's recommended to use imp module and dynamic import instead.
+It's recommended to use dynamic import instead.

 About GUI:

 It's strictly recommended to support both PySide and PyQt4 in GUI.
+Plugin can not have GUI at all.

 Exceptions: